-The fellow is also expected to teach one undergraduate or graduate course at the Center for the Study of Modern Art or at the George Washington University, present at least one public lecture at the Phillips, and participate in other programs and discussions with scholars, critics, museum staff, and students at the museum and the university.
+The fellow is also expected to teach one undergraduate or graduate course at the Center or at the George Washington University, present at least one public lecture at the Phillips, and participate in other programs and discussions with scholars, critics, museum staff, and students at the museum and the university.

 The appointment carries a departmental affiliation with the George Washington University's Department of Fine Arts and Art History and with The Phillips Collection.
 The fellow receives a stipend and generous benefits package, as well as various university/museum privileges, including access to facilities, libraries of institutions, equipment, support staff, curators, and faculty.

 The fellowship is open to untenured scholars who have received their PhDs within the past five years.
-Applicants must have received their PhD by the time the fellowship begins (no later than June 30, 2013).
+Applicants must have successfully defended their thesis prior to the application deadline (no later than January 15, 2016) and their doctoral degree must be conferred no later than June 30, 2016, prior to the start day of July 1, 2016.
 Preference will be given to applicants whose projects focus on subjects related to the museum’s areas of collecting and reinterpret the topic via innovative methodological approaches or alternative perspectives that may cross national boundaries and art historical time periods.

-The next fellowship opportunity is July 2013 through June 2014.
-Deadline for receipt of the application is January 15, 2013.
+The next fellowship opportunity is July 2016 through June 2017, in partnership with the University of Maryland.
+Deadline for receipt of the application is January 15, 2016.

-To apply, send a cover letter, CV, a one-page research proposal, a sample syllabus for a proposed undergraduate or graduate course, and two letters of reference (under separate cover).
+To apply, send a cover letter, CV, a one-page research proposal, a sample syllabus for a proposed undergraduate or graduate course, and two letters of reference.

-The Phillips Collection and the George Washington University are Equal Opportunity, Equal Access, Affirmative Action Employers.
+The Phillips Collection and the Unversity of Maryland are Equal Opportunity, Equal Access, Affirmative Action Employers.